 When you apply for a title loan, or even look to apply for a title loan, you will likely find sites with forms on every single page trying to get you to apply.
-This will include terms like ‘we will get you the max’.
+Many times these will include terms like ‘we will get you the max’.

 Do your research and find a lender that focuses on more than convincing as many people as possible to borrow the max.
 A commitment to customer service, even when that means advising against a title loan, should be the goal.

 A title loan should be a solution to a short term financial need (see the FTC’s take on this).
 Too often they become longer term financial problems in themselves.

 This usually happens when borrowers rush into the loan without preparation.
 It is understandable that with a pressing financial problem to attend to most people don’t have time to fins the best loan.